samtaufa/hippo/doc-src/server.md

 To add a new host to the repository

 - Create the necessary path
+- Push updates from the client

+#### Create the necessary path

+Create the path, and then initialise the GIT repository within the path.

 <!--(block|syntax("bash"))-->
-# mkdir /var/data/repos/hostname.git
+# mkdir /var/repos/hostname.git
-# cd /var/data/repos/hostname.git
+# cd /var/repos/hostname.git
 # git init --bare --shared=group
 <!--(end)-->

+Note that the *--shared=group* uses the keyword *group*, not the *group-name* used for the server user/group.

+#### Push updates from the client.

 On the client host:

 To get our data across from the client to the server, we *hippo push*

 <!--(block|syntax("bash"))-->
-$ hippo push username@server:/var/data/repos/hostname.git master
+$ hippo push username@server:/var/repos/hostname.git master
 <!--(end)-->